geoportti/geoinformatics-days/source/index.rst

 8. Education, Methods, and Emerging Technologies in Geoinformatics
 9. General Advances in GIScience and Geoinformatics

-Your participation in the Geoinformatics Research Days 2026 will make a significant contributions, foster collaboration, and shape the future of Geoinformatics.
+Your participation in the Geoinformatics Research Days 2026 will make a significant contribution, foster collaboration, and shape the future of Geoinformatics.
 Together, let's advance the understanding and application of geospatial technologies for a more sustainable and interconnected world.